spikeheap/labking/docs/lookup_select.md

 LookupSchema: "lists"
 ```

-We're making the crass assumption that the `LookupContainer` will be the same as the container we're operating in, which should be true for most use-cases, and simplifies the implementation considerably.
+We're making the crass assumption that the `LookupContainer` will be the same as the container We're operating in, which should be true for most use-cases, and simplifies the implementation considerably.

 We can find the set of available lookups using the `lists` schema: